The Excel OR Function

 where the logical_test arguments are one or more conditions that evaluate to either TRUE or FALSE.

-You can enter up to 255 conditions to the Excel Or function in current versions of Excel (Excel 2007 and later), but in Excel 2003, the function can only handle up to 30 arguments.
+- In current versions of Excel (Excel 2007 and later), you can enter up to 255 logical_test arguments to the Excel Or function.
+However, in Excel 2003, the function can only handle up to 30 arguments.

 The following spreadsheets show three examples of the Excel Or function.

 In the above examples: